Failure mode, effects, and criticality analysis

 Failure mode effects and criticality analysis (FMECA) is an extension of failure mode and effects analysis (FMEA).

 FMEA is a bottom-up, inductive analytical method which may be performed at either the functional or piece-part level.
 FMECA extends FMEA by including a criticality analysis, which is used to chart the probability of failure modes against the severity of their consequences.
 The result highlights failure modes with relatively high probability and severity of consequences, allowing remedial effort to be directed where it will produce the greatest value.
-FMECA tends to be preferred over FMEA in space and North Atlantic Treaty Organization (NATO) military applications, while various forms of FMEA predominate in other industries.
+FMECA tends to be preferred over FMEA in space and NATO military applications, while various forms of FMEA predominate in other industries.

 History

 FMECA was originally developed in the 1940s by the U.S military, which published MIL–P–1629 in 1949.
 By the early 1960s, contractors for the U.S. National Aeronautics and Space Administration (NASA) were using variations of FMECA under a variety of names.
 In 1966 NASA released its FMECA procedure for use on the Apollo program.
 FMECA was subsequently used on other NASA programs including Viking, Voyager, Magellan, and Galileo.

 Possibly because MIL–P–1629 was replaced by MIL–STD–1629 (SHIPS) in 1974, development of FMECA is sometimes incorrectly attributed to NASA.